metagenomics/submg/README.md

 # Edge Cases

 ## Dereplication
 If your bins are the result of dereplicating data from a single assembly you can use subMG as described above.
 If your bins are the result of dereplicating data from multiple different assemblies, you need to split them based on which assembly they belong to.
-You then run subMG seperately for each assembly (together with the corresponding set of bins).
+You then run subMG separately for each assembly (together with the corresponding set of bins).

 ## Bin Contamination above 100 percent
 When calculating completeness and contamination of a bin with tools like [CheckM](https://github.com/Ecogenomics/CheckM), contamination values above 100% can occur.
 [Usually, this is not an error](https://github.com/Ecogenomics/CheckM/issues/107).
 However, the ENA API will refuse to accept bins with contamination values above 100%. subMG will automatically exclude bins with contamination values above 100% from the submission.